+Although visiting Angkor Wat is an incredible experience, it is amazing to see more of the country.
 Definitely travelling around Cambodia to remote parts.
 It was amazing to see the local life and how humble and happy Cambodians are.
 My visits to Takeo, Mondulkiri and Battambang were my major highlights!

 What advise would you give to others who want to teach in Cambodia?

 It’s not easy.
 It’s not always sunshine, smiles and rainbows.
 It’s not all about the cheap food and lifestyle.
 If you are going there to work, be prepared to put in the hard yards!
 But also know that all the hard yards are slowly making a wonderful positive change in this country.